-Fellows interested in laboratory research will be patterned after the Physician/Scientist Program (80% laboratory and 20% patient care).
-Laboratory projects include analysis of human melanoma specimens and conduct to murine tumor models performing studies that can easily be translated to the clinic.
+Fellows interested in laboratory research will be patterned after the Physician/Scientist Program.
+Laboratory projects include analysis of human melanoma specimens and/or murine tumor models that can easily be translated to/from the clinic.

 These areas include:

-- Protein analysis techniques (electropheresis and reverse-phase protein chip arrays).
+- Protein analysis techniques (electrophoresis and reverse-phase protein chip arrays)